SYNOPSIS

 CVS-NT and versions of GNU CVS after 1.12 (2004) added a changeset commit-id to file metadata.
 Older sections of CVS history without these are vulnerable to various problems caused by clock skew between clients; this used to be relatively common for multiple reasons, including less pervasive use of NTP clock synchronization. cvs-fast-export will warn you ("commits before this date lack commitids") when it sees such a section in your history.
 When it does, these caveats apply:

-• If timestamps of commits in the CVS repository were not stable enough to be used for ordering commits, changes may be reported in the wrong order.
+• If timestamps of commits in the CVS repository were not stable enough to be used for ordering commits, the emitted history may be ordered incorrectly despite being topologically consistent.

-• If the timestamp order of different files crosses the revision order within the commit-matching time window, the order of commits reported may be wrong.
+• If the timestamp order of different files crosses the revision order within the commit-matching time window, the collation and ordering of commits may be wrong.

 One more property affected by commitids is the stability of old changesets under incremental dumping.
 Under a CVS implementation issuing commitids, new CVS commits are guaranteed not to change cvs-fast-export’s changeset derivation from a previous history; thus, updating a target DVCS repository with incremental dumps from a live CVS installation will work.
 Even if older portions of the history do not have commitids, conversions will be stable.
 This stability guarantee is lost if you are using a version of CVS that does not issue commitids.